tliron/exturl/README.md

 A path to the local filesystem.
 This is the default URL type if no schema is provided.

+The URL *must* begin with two slashes.
+If a hostname is present before the path it will be ignored, so this:

+    file://localhost/the/path

+is equivalent to this:

+    file:///the/path

+Relative paths are supported, but only when no scheme is provided.
+In other words, the `file:` scheme *requires* absolute paths.
+The consequence is that `file:` URLs usually begin with *three* slashes because absolute paths also begin with a slash.

+When compiled for Windows the URL path will be converted to a Windows path.
+So this:

+    file:///C:/Windows/win.ini

+will be treated as this path:

+    C:\Windows\win.ini

 ### `http:` and `https:`

 Uses standard Go access libraries (`net/http`).